bpangburn/swingset/readme.txt

     (g) allows deletion of multiple, non-consecutive records (h) allows data entry "masks" to be applied to text columns
 7. a serializable datasource abstraction layer
-8. JavaBean support for all major components
+8. JavaBean support for all major components (removed in version 2.3+)
 9. Formatted fields for various types like currency, percent, SSN, date etc.

 More information on SwingSet is available from: